 First priority: Pupils who are either currently or have previously been ‘looked after’

 This applies to all pupils who are currently in the care of a local authority and all pupils who have been adopted from local authority care (subject to an adoption, residence or special guardianship order).

 Second priority: Pupils who live within the catchment area normally served by the preferred school, with a sibling at the preferred school at the time of admission

-Catchment areas are designated by the Local Authority and are made available to parent/carers in the Guide to School Catchment Areas, online at www.york.gov.uk, and upon request from the School Services team.
+Catchment areas are designated by the Local Authority and are made available to parent/carers in the Guide to School Catchment Areas, online at www.york.gov.uk, and upon request from the Education Support Services team.
 Siblings are defined as brothers or sisters living in the same house, as their primary place of residence (including half-, step- and foster-brothers or sisters).